 California Labor Code States that Lunch Breaks Must Last at Least 30 Minutes

 In California, if you work over 5 hours on a workday, your employer is required by law to provide you with the opportunity to take at least a 30-minute meal break.
 You cannot employ someone to work for five hours or more without providing a meal period.
 The first meal period has to be provided within the first 5 hours of the time you’ve worked.

 You and your employer may choose to skip the 30-minute meal break if you work less than 6 hours in a workday.
-However, it’s important that the meal break is waived by mutual consent.
+However, it’s important that the meal period is waived by mutual consent.
 You cannot waive the break if you work more than 6 hours, and your employer cannot require you to skip the break if you want or need to take it.

-If you work more than 10 hours a day, you are entitled to a second meal period of not less than 30 minutes.
+If you work more than 10 hours a day, you are entitled to a second meal break of not less than 30 minutes.
 If the total work hours are no more than 12 hours, the second meal period may also be waived by mutual consent of the employer and the employee, but only if the first meal period was not waived.

 Which Employees Are Entitled to a Meal Break?

 Under California labor laws, non-exempt employees have a right to a meal break.
 Also, some exempt employees are also entitled to a meal break and a rest break.
-However, meal and rest break doesn’t generally apply to employees who qualify as independent contractors.
+However, the meal and rest break law doesn’t generally apply to employees who qualify as independent contractors.